jiantaoyuNWAFU/MultiDMPcaller/docs/Troubleshooting.md

 ## 8. Information to include when reporting an issue

-When opening a GitHub issue or contacting the developers, please include:
+Please include:

-- MultiDMPcaller version or GitHub commit hash
+- MultiDMPcaller version or GitHub commit hash;
-- Full command line
+- full command line;
-- Operating system
+- operating system and architecture;
-- Python version
+- Python version;
-- Whether conda or venv was used
+- whether Conda or `venv` was used;
-- Full error log
+- full error log;
-- Input directory structure
+- input directory structure;
-- First 5 lines of representative input files
+- first five lines of representative input files;
-- Output of `awk '{print NF}' file | sort | uniq -c`
-- Output of `awk '{print $5}' file | sort | uniq -c`
-- Whether the problem still occurs with `--skip-dmr`
+- replicate counts and methylation contexts;
+- available memory and free disk space;
-- Whether the problem still occurs with `--skip-window`
+- whether the problem persists with `--threads 1`;
+- whether it persists with `--skip-dmr` or `--skip-window`;
+- whether the Python or C++ DMR engine was used.